Open spine vs. minimally invasive discectomy surgery

 Open spine discectomy

 Several decades ago, an open discectomy surgery would have been the only option for a patient requiring surgical treatment for a herniated or bulging disc.
-Traditional open discectomies are considered highly invasive because they require:
+Traditional open discectomy surgery is considered highly invasive because it can require:

 - Large incisions in the neck or back